JackOfMostTrades/catlog/README.md

 ## `catlog clone <ref>`
 Clones a box from the CT logs.
 This gets a listing of all files in the box, but does not actually download any of the files.

+## `catlog fetch`
+Looks for any updates to the current box that's been committed to CT logs.

 ## `catlog pull <ref>`
 If ref is a leaf hash, public key, DNS name, etc, this will download the file from CT logs and write it to stdout.
 If